DerekMRoberts93/PromptAdminAPIv2/README.md

 ## Notes on cx_Oracle module:
-due to the fact that the oracle database moves periodically, its location is tracked through LDAP.
+Due to the fact that the oracle database moves periodically, its location is tracked through LDAP.
 I created a function called establishDBConnection that queries the appropriate LDAP server and returns the connection string need for cx_Oracle to establish a connection with the data base.

 The cursor object in the cx_Oracle module is what allows you to run queries against the data base.
 A few things tonote about the cursor object: